 Circular Quay is located between the Opera House and the Harbour Bridge and has fantastic views of both attractions.
 This is a great spot for boat and people watching and there are also plenty of restaurants if you want to grab a bite to eat.
 Circular Quay is a major transportation hub with access to trains, buses and ferries so it is always crowded with locals and tourists.
 If you have time, you can hop on a short ferry (approximately 30 minutes) to Manly for views of the Sydney Harbor, Sydney Opera House and the Harbour Bridge from the water.

 4) Free Walking Tour of Downtown Sydney

 Free walking tours are a great way to see a large number of attractions in a short amount of time.
-I’m Free Walking Tours offers free 2½ – 3 hour walking tours of downtown Sydney at 10:30 am & 2:30 pm daily which start at Town Hall Square and end near Circular Quay.
+I’m Free Walking Tours offers free walking tours of downtown Sydney daily which starts at Town Hall Square and ends near Circular Quay.